conda/conda-pypi/docs/quickstart.md

 By default, `conda-pypi` displays a short tip when a conda transaction newly installs `pip` into an environment.
 The tip is not shown on `pip` upgrades, or on later installs into an environment that already has `pip`.
-It points to the conda-pypi beta docs for installing PyPI packages with conda.
+It points to the conda-pypi docs for installing PyPI packages with conda.

 To disable this tip: